 La Recoleta Viewpoint

-I visited this spot several times during my stay in Sucre.
-Although there isn’t much to actually do to warrant my multiple visits here, I enjoyed the vibe and the view at sunset is one of the best you can get.
-It is about a 15-20 minute walk from the center of Sucre and well-worth the short but exhausting hike up the cobbled paths.
+I visited La Recoleta several times during my stay in Sucre.
+Although there isn’t much to actually do to warrant my multiple visits, the vibe and the view at sunset is one of the best you can get.
+It is about a 15 to 20 minute walk from the center of Sucre and well-worth the short but exhausting hike up the cobbled paths.

 Castillo de la Glorieta

-The pink palace just outside of Sucre’s main city is one of the most beautiful buildings in the area.
-It is an abandoned palace these days, so while it still looks stunning on the outside, the inside is quite bare.
-It gives it a haunted, abandoned building feeling, with cracked mirrors and creaky steps everywhere.
-This is a good for a quick trip that shouldn’t take more than 2 or so hours.
-You can take the local bus from Sucre to get to the castle for 2 Bolivianos.
+The pink palace just outside of Sucre’s main city is one of the most beautiful buildings in the region.
+The palace has been long abandoned, so while it looks stunning on the outside, the inside is quite bare.
+It gives it a haunting atmosphere, with cracked mirrors and creaky steps everywhere.
+The Castillo de la Glorieta is good for a quick trip that you shouldn’t need more than two hours for.
+You can catch the local bus from Sucre to get to the castle for 2 Bolivianos.

 Parque Cretacico and the Fossil Wall

-One of the coolest things I’ve ever seen was the fossil wall covered with thousands of dinosaur footprints.
+One of the coolest things you can see in Sucre is the fossil wall just outside of town.
+It is covered with literally thousands of dinosaur footprints.
 In traditional Bolivian fashion, this incredible paleontological site is hardly preserved.
 People can literally go up and touch the footprints close to the bottom of the wall.

 Parque Cretacico is definitely well worth the visit.
 You can take a bus for 1.5 BOB from the city all the way to Parque Cretacico.
 The entrance is 30 Bolivianos but it comes with a guided tour.
 While the rest of the park itself is quite tacky, the small museum and fossil wall are absolutely worth the entrance alone.
 I admittedly geeked out quite a bit while I was here, since I was a massive dinosaur nerd growing up.

 Sucre has no shortage of museums.
-Seriously, it feels like it has a museum for everything.
-You can dedicate a day or two just to seeing all of the museums that Sucre has to offer.
-The churches and older buildings also allow you to walk through them, and most have their own little museums inside.
+Seriously, it feels there is a museum for anything and everything.
+You can dedicate an entire day or even two just to see all of the museums that Sucre has to offer.
+The many churches of Sucre and a few of the other historic buildings also allow you to walk through them, and most have their own little museums inside.

-As far as South American mercado centrals go, Sucre was one of my favorites.
-While other markets may feel like pure chaos, Sucre’s felt like a more controlled kind of chaos.
-It wasn’t sprawling, although the hectic market lifestyle definitely leaked out onto the streets.
+As far as South American mercado centrals go, the one in Sucre was one of my favorites.
+While most markets feel like pure chaos, Sucre’s at least felt like a more controlled kind of chaos.
+It wasn’t sprawling, although the craziness definitely leaked out onto the streets.
 I had to walk through the market area on my way to the doctor’s every day and each time, it felt like a unique experience.
 Come here for cheap meals, amazing fruit juices, or some knickknack shopping.
 My rag-tag backpacker gang did a Christmas Secret Santa sort of deal, and you’ll be amazed what kind of stuff you can find at the market.
 My favorite was a rip-off of the popular card game Uno.
 They called it Dos.

 Learn Spanish in Sucre